richmahn/en_tn/1ch/24/intro.md

 The preparation for the temple continues in this chapter.
 (See: [[rc://en/tw/dict/bible/kt/temple]])

-This chapter indents some of the lines of 24:20-30 because they are long lists.

 #### Special concepts in this chapter ####

 ##### Arranging the priests #####